What is User Experience?

 Lastly, this is the rate at which a product can be easily used, understood, and reached by a disabled individual.
 This might mean, for instance, designing a voice interface for the visually impaired or enabling a bigger font or element size for the elderly.

 So, what benefits does following the user experience design process provide?
 Below, we mention some of the most prominent ones:

-- Higher conversion rate: if you ensure that your site visitors can easily find the information they are looking for, you raise your chances of improving conversion.
+- Higher conversion rate - if you ensure that your site visitors can easily find the information they are looking for, you increase your chances of improving conversion.

-- A stronger brand: great user experiences are also memorable ones.
-This means that, by ensuring flawless UX, you can strengthen your brand image and boost the chances of getting a positive review online.
+- A stronger brand - great user experiences are also memorable ones.
+This means that, by ensuring a flawless UX, you can strengthen your brand image and boost the likelihood of getting a positive review online.